Shrugged2/MuniBond/Mart/terraform/README.md

 # Terraform

-These templates serve as a reasonable set of defaults for spinning up a simple storefront setup, consisting of:
+These serve as a reasonable set of defaults for spinning up a simple storefront setup, consisting of: